BoltzExchange/boltz-backend/docs/api.md

 - `redeemScript`: redeem script from which the `address` is derived.
 The redeem script can and should be used to verify that the Boltz instance didn't try to cheat by providing an address without a HTLC

+In case the address is for the Liquid network, it will be blinded by a key that is also in the response:

+- `blindingKey`: hex encoded private key with which the address was blinded

 If the invoice has been set in the request, you will also get this value:

 - `bip21`: a [BIP21 payment request](https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki) for the `expectedAmount` of coins and the `address`